 > THE LIFETIME ALLOWANCE

 Due care also needs to be paid to the Lifetime Allowance (LTA).
-This is due to increase with inflation each year and is currently set at £1,055,000.
+This is currently frozen at £1,073.100.
 This means those with benefits over that amount could face charges of up to 55% on the excess.
 At Churchill, we are able to look at your current level of benefits and advise whether we think you may be challenged by the LTA.
-This is a complicated issue, and although most people feel it is a problem they will not be faced with, it’s worth bearing in mind that a final salary scheme of £46,000/annum with a lump sum entitlement of £136,000 would exceed the limit.
+This is a complicated issue, and although most people feel it is a problem they will not be faced with, it’s worth bearing in mind that a final salary scheme of £48,000/annum with a lump sum entitlement of £136,000 would exceed the limit.

 It is possible to apply for protection so that your personal limit remains at a higher level but the criteria are specific and those who are interested in receiving more information should contact us as soon as possible.
 If we are unable to help due to the specifics of your case, we may be able to offer alternative solutions so that you can continue saving for retirement without being penalised.